-- Explore the extensive coral reefs teeming with marine life
+- Explore extensive coral reefs teeming with marine life

-- Go on safari drives in Gorongosa National Park
+- Spot elephant and lion in Gorongosa National Park

-- Mozambique has an extensive coastline lapped by the waters of the Indian Ocean.
-To the north, the coastline gives way to hills and low plateau with the Mashonaland plateau and Lebombo mountains to the south.
+- Located on the southeast coast of Africa, Mozambique has an extensive coastline lapped by the warm waters of the Indian Ocean.
+The Zambezi River divides the low lying coastal belt with rugged precipices and woodlands to the north, and the Mashonaland plateau and the Lebombo Mountains in the south.

 - Mozambique has a tropical climate with year-round sunny skies.
-The best time to travel to Mozambique is during the winter months from May to November as the temperatures are cooler and the least chance of rainfall.
+The best time to travel to Mozambique is during the winter months from May to November when the temperatures are not too hot, and there is and a low chance of rainfall.